arthurcremelie/home-assistant/README.md

 # My Home Assistant Configuration
-You can do an incredible amount of things with Home Assistant: chekc out home-assistant.io.
+You can do a lot of automation with Home Assistant: check out home-assistant.io.

 ## Infrastructure
-I run Home Assistant (formerly Hass.io) in a VM in Proxmox on an old HP laptop.
-It works great.
+I run Home Assistant (formerly Hass.io) in a VM in Proxmox on an old HP laptop and it works great.

 ## Integrations

 ### SolarEdge
+View solar panels statistics with the SolarEdge API integration.

 ### Somfy

 ### MQTT
+Locally control WiFi bulbs and sockets.
+My bulbs and sockets come from Action (BE/NL) and come with Tuya out of the box, but I flashed them with Tasmota.

 ### Kodi
 ```